profile-pic

 AI-interview Questions & Answers

-Yes, to manage the state in the Terraform across multiple environment, we can use the we can move Terraform back into the cloud so we can use the DynamoDB with the S3 bucket.
-So in the DynamoDB, so there will be a table that will be created by the Terraform, then the Terraform state files will be moved out the S3 bucket.
-So whenever we have a like a different environment or different user, so they just have to type the Terraform INAT command, so the backend will be fetched from the AWS cloud, so in this way we can like manage our Terraform state file.
+Yes, to manage the state in Terraform across multiple environments, we can move Terraform back into the cloud so we can use DynamoDB with an S3 bucket.
+So in DynamoDB, there will be a table created by Terraform, then the Terraform state files will be moved to the S3 bucket.
+So whenever we have a different environment or different user, they just have to type the Terraform init command, so the backend will be fetched from the AWS cloud, in this way we can manage our Terraform state file.

 Thank you for watching.

-We will use SOC 2 for electrolysis.
+We will use SOC 2 for the electrolysis.